HMS Loch Achanalt: As Loch Achanalt (K424)

+In November–December 1944, Loch Achanault was fitted with additional bracing to rectify problems with hull stiffness that the class suffered with.
 In January 1945 the 6th Escort Group was transferred to convoy defence duties in the English Channel based at Portsmouth.
 From 14 March to 20 April, the group were deployed from Plymouth to the English Channel and South-Western Approaches on convoy defence duties.
 Later in April they sailed to Halifax for convoy defence duties.
 Following the German surrender, the Group was disbanded on 23 May 1945.
-Loch Achanalt was returned to the Royal Navy in July and put into reserve at Sheerness.
+Loch Achanalt then sailed back to Britain, and was reduced to reserve at Sheerness in June before formally being returned to the Royal Navy in July.

 In March 1948 Loch Achanalt was sold to Royal New Zealand Navy with five other Loch-class frigates.
 On 13 September 1948 she was formally transferred and renamed HMNZS Pukaki (F424).